Thursday, February 27, 2025

 shake the foundation,

-sweeping my hat away.
+sweep my hat away.

-The wild winds of Mexico
+Wild winds of Mexico

 can peel the paint off stucco walls

-yet, lulls me to sleep with its howls
+yet lulls me to sleep with its howls

-like the coyotes yipping at the moon.
+like coyotes yipping at the moon.

-Coastal breeze, blow-
+Coastal breeze, blow

 caress my dreams